KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 The "ngZone.runOutsideAngular()" method is used to run a specific code block outside the Angular zone.
 It helps to prevent unnecessary change detection cycles and improves the performance of the code executed within the block.

-`@ViewChild and @ContentChild`:- @ViewChild and @ContentChild are used to access child elements or components in Angular. @ViewChild is used to access a single child component or element, while @ContentChild is used to access projected content within a component.
-Angular's ViewChild decorator is used to access child elements or components in a parent component.
-It allows the parent component to obtain a reference to a child component or DOM element and interact with it.
-It is used by adding the ViewChild decorator to a property in the parent component and specifying the selector of the child component or element to be referenced.

-Angular's ContentChild decorator is used to access projected content within a component.
-It allows the component to obtain a reference to a projected component, directive, or template variable and interact with it.
-It is used by adding theContentChild decorator to a property in the component and specifying the selector of the projected content to be referenced.

 `HostListener`:- The "HostListener" decorator is used to add event listeners to the host element of a component in Angular.
 It allows the component to listen to and react to events raised on the host element.

 `HostBinding`:- The "HostBinding" decorator is used to bind a property of a component to a property of its host element.
 It allows the component to modify or reflect the state of the host element.